solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

 This proposal introduces dynamic adjustments to the compute unit (CU) limit of Solana blocks based on network utilization at the end of each epoch.
 If the average block utilization exceeds 75%, the CU limit will increase by 20%;
 if it falls below 25%, the limit will decrease by 20%.
-This mechanism aims to optimize network performance by adapting to demonstrated compute capacity without centralized decisions about limits and without voting.
+A second metric based on vote slot latency is used to preserve protocol liveness and responsive UX.
+This proposal aims to optimize network performance by adapting to demonstrated compute capacity and demand without centralized decisions about limits and without voting.

 ## Motivation